Early Stories from the Lab

 -From a February 2010 email

-If you have a story about early research experiences in the department, please send it to us.
-Email email@example.com
+If you have a story about early research experiences in the department, please email it to Judy Wagers.

 1Hemsell, D.L., Grodin, J.M., Brenner, P.F., Siiteri, P.K., MacDonald, P.C.
 Plasma precursors of estrogen.
 II.
 Correlation of the extent of conversion of plasma androstenedione to estrone with age.
 J Clin Endocrinol Metab 1974 Mar; 38(3):476-479.

 2Gant N.F., Chand S., Worley R.J., Whalley P.J., Crosby U.D., MacDonald, P.C.
 A clinical test useful for predicting the development of acute hypertension in pregnancy.
 Am J Obstet Gynecol.
 1974 Sep 1; 120(1):1-7.